After laying groundwork for months, Andrew Cuomo is said to be on the verge of entering the race for New York City Mayor

 By Gloria Pazmino, CNN

-(CNN) — Former New York Governor Andrew Cuomo, who stepped down from office amid a sexual harassment scandal in 2021 is preparing to announce a run for New York City mayor, four people familiar with the planning told CNN.
+(CNN) — Former New York Gov. Andrew Cuomo is preparing to announce a run for New York City mayor, four people familiar with the planning told CNN.

 Cuomo is in the final stages of setting up a run and a formal announcement is expected as soon as this weekend, the people said.